EmiliaWiehe/Tetris/README.md

 # Tetris
 ## Requirements:
 - familiarize with Pygame library             # done
 - use keys to move and turn obstacles around  # done
-- displaty current score                     # done
+- display current score                       # done
 - increase pace and level over time           # done
 - function to hold obstacle for later         # done
 - function to pause game                      # done

 ## Things to do:
-- ! change variable and method names
-- improve hold function (can be used multiple times)
 - improve level system
 - !! docstrings
 - bag system (random figures)
-- movement options when at ground
+- hold function can only be used once

 ## Extras
 - instructions pause